micag2025/Toolkit_Google_ADK/README.md

 ## Acknowledgements

-An acknowledgement to the contributions of the Ready Tensor developer community (for their guidance and contributions) for  creating a vibrant ecosystem where AI professionals can share their projects, insights, and innovations, fostering collective growth and accelerating the advancement of AI technology.
+An acknowledgement to **Ready Tensor developer community** for their guidance, feedback, and contributions.
+By creating a vibrant ecosystem where AI professionals can share projects, insights, and innovations, the Ready Tensor community fosters collective learning and collaboration.
+This environment of open exchange plays a meaningful role in accelerating the advancement of AI technology and in shaping practical, real-world developer tools such as this project.